Jemele Hill Blames 'White People' if Trump Gets Reelected 'No One Else'

 — Political Polls (@PpollingNumbers) November 4, 2020

-It also flies in the face of reported low turnout in black communities in Michigan, and other traditional Democrat strongholds.
+Hill’s comments also flies in the face of reported low turnout in black communities in Michigan, and other traditional Democrat strongholds.

 Follow Dylan Gwinn in Twitter @themightygwinn